gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

-When DTLS encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a CRYPTO chunk and issuing an SCTP packet.
+When DTLS encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a DATA chunk with Protection Engine PPID and sending it in an SCTP packet.
 This is independent of what to do in relation to the SCTP association.
 Depending on the severance of the error different paths can be the result:

    Non-critical:
    : the DTLS connection can continue to protect